RainyTank/WordleAssistant/README.md

 ## Wordle Assistant
-this is the code for my Wordle Assistant program!
+This is the code for my Wordle Assistant program!
+Please install the two modules; wordfreq and pygame